Looking for a gluten-free gravy recipe to go with your holiday turkey?

 - 8 tablespoons (1 stick) unsalted butter

-- 4 cups chicken or turkey broth, heated
+- 4 cups gluten-free chicken broth or chicken stock, heated

 - 1/2 cup dry red or white wine

 - In a medium saucepan over medium-low heat, melt butter.

 - Whisk in flour and cook, constantly whisking, for 5 minutes.